Paycheck Protection Program overview

 To date, Synovus has assisted in closing approximately 19,000 loans totaling 2.9 billion dollars since the program’s introduction in early April.

-Here's what we know
+Here's what happens next

-Here’s what to expect
+Here’s what you can do to prepare

-- begin reviewing application instructions (3508EZ instructions)
+- Begin reviewing application instructions

-- start gathering the required documents, or
+- Start gathering the required documents.